What Should I Do After I Meditate?

 What to do after meditation is sometimes put into perspective by contemplating, ‘What should we not do after meditation?’
 Thinking, speaking or acting in ways that harm can negatively impact our meditation practice.
 It may even prevent us from returning to meditation at all.

 Things to avoid include the 10 non-virtuous actions.
-If we’ve taken vows or made a commitment to the 5 precepts, it’s important to maintain those commitments as well.
+If we’ve made a commitment to the 5 precepts or taken bodhisattva vows, it’s important to maintain those commitments as well.

 The more often we meditate, the more likely we are to behave kindly, carrying insights from our practice long into the day.
 On the flip side, monitoring our thoughts, speech and actions outside of meditation helps lay the foundation for a fruitful practice.